This Help File Page was issued on 09/30/2017

 •Generic Video Setup:

-✓Click the Ellipse to Add/Update records.
+✓Click the Ellipse to Add new and/or Update existing Generic Video Setup records.

 Generic Video Setup